Beware of Hotel Poachers: The Deceptive Tactics of ‘Convention Housing’ Unveiled

 Poacher: Yes, XXXX company is the official housing provider (the poacher says the name of the official housing provider but misleads by not actually saying that she was NOT with them)

-Exhibitor: That is not what I asked, I asked if you are the official housing provider
+Exhibitor: That is not what I asked; I asked if you are the official housing provider

-Poacher: Yes I said, XXXX is the official housing provider
+Poacher: Yes, I said XXXX is the official housing provider

 There could be many reasons for this.
-Exhibitors may be booking on their own at cheap out of town places, they may not have made their reservations yet or they could have been poached.
+Exhibitors may be booking on their own at cheap out-of-town places, they may not have made their reservations yet, or they could have been poached.

 Poaching is bad for planners on many levels.